annaturupi/Assignments-2018/Lab05.md

 If the web app works correctly in your computer commit the changes and deploy the new version on the cloud.
 Change whatever is necessary to make it work.

-#### Questions
 **Q52: Has everything gone alright?
 What have you changed?** Add your answers to the `README.md` file in the responses repository.

 <a name="Tasks53" />

 ## Task 5.3: Improve the web app transfer of information (optional)

+You can work on this section locally in order to save expenses; you can terminate your environment from the EB console.

-If you analyze the new function added, probably a good thing to do will be to optimize the transfer of information: imagine that instead of a few records in your NoSQL table you have millions of records.
+If you analyze the new function added, probably a wise thing to do will be to optimize the data transfer from the DynamoDB table: imagine that instead of a few records in your NoSQL table you have millions of records.
 Transferring millions of records to your web app just to count how many e-mail addresses match a domain doesn't seem to be a great idea.

-Change the above code to obtain the count of e-mail addresses for each domain directly from DynamoDB.
-Test the changes locally, commit them to your GitHub repository and make the web app work in the cloud.
+DynamoDB is a NoSQL database and does not allow aggregation SQL queries.
+You are encouraged to improve the above code to obtain a more efficient way of counting the e-mail addresses for each domain.
+Try to optimize the transfer of information as well as the web app processing.
+Maybe you need to change the way that the records are stored.

-Now, to save expenses, you can terminate your environment from the EBS console.

-#### Questions
+Test the changes locally, commit them to your GitHub repository.

-**Q53: Do you think that you need to save the Elastic Beanstalk environment configuration?
-What has changed in the code and in the configuration of the different resources used by the web app?** Add your responses to `README.md`.
+**Q53: Describe the strategy used to fulfill the requirements of this section.
+What have you changed in the code and the configuration of the different resources used by the web app?
+What are the tradeoffs of your solution?** Add your responses to `README.md`.

 <a name="Tasks54" />